jonseymour/12coins/README.md

 		"weights": [0,2,0,2,0,2,0,2,2,2,0,0]
 	}

+which is a 1-based variant of one of the indexing solutions described above.

-notice how the coins array is numbered in strictly increasing order from 1 and the weights array alternates according to the lower bit of the coin id for the first 8 coins and with the negation of the 2nd lowest bit for the remaining 4 coins.
+Notice how the coins array is numbered in strictly increasing order from 1 and the weights array alternates according to the lower bit of the coin id for the first 8 coins and with the negation of the 2nd lowest bit for the remaining 4 coins.